The Rocky Road of Dating in Colorado: Navigating Denver's Single Scene

 - The dreaded "slow fade" instead of direct endings

 First dates in Denver often come with a unique twist, like an hours-long hike with no easy exit if the connection isn’t there.
-While outdoor adventures can be beautiful, they’re not always ideal for a first romantic meeting—especially when they involve sweating through steep trails without the chance to make a great first impression.
+While outdoor adventures can be beautiful, they’re not always ideal for a first romantic meeting.

 My advice?
 Consider discussing that the first date will be short with the hopes that date #2 or #3 will be something active if you’re both outdoorsy Colorado types.

 Save the epic adventures for when you've established a connection.
-A craft brewery or coffee shop provides the perfect balance—uniquely Colorado without the pressure of a full-day commitment.
+A craft brewery or coffee shop provides the perfect balance.
 If it’s nice outside, go for a walk in a public spot while holding tea or coffee.
 Dog parks are fun meeting spots if you’re both animal lovers.

 Just like our elevation, expectations in Colorado's dating scene often run high.
 Our state attracts ambitious, active, often highly-educated people with big dreams and full lives.
 While that creates an exciting dating pool, it can also lead to misalignment in what people actually want from their relationships.